 Dorset Museum is owned by the members of the Dorset Natural History and Archaeological Society.

-The members elect a Board of twelve Trustees who are responsible for the overall strategy of the Society and the management of its Museum.
+The members elect a Board of ten Trustees who are responsible for the overall strategy of the Society and the management of its Museum.

 Tracy Chevalier FRSL is an author of historical fiction.
-She is best known for the international bestseller Girl with a Pearl Earring, and has written novels set in France, Switzerland, the United States, and Dorset – including Remarkable Creatures, about the fossil hunter Mary Anning.
-She is a Trustee of the British Library, an Ambassador for the Woodland Trust, a Patron of the Dorchester Literary Festival and the Lyme Regis Museum, and supports several charities.
+She is best known for the international bestseller Girl with a Pearl Earring, and has written novels set in Europe, the United States, and Dorset – including Remarkable Creatures, about the fossil hunter Mary Anning.
+She has been a Trustee of the Society of Authors, the Royal Literary Fund, and the British Library.
+She is an Ambassador for the Woodland Trust, a Patron of the Dorchester Literary Festival and the Lyme Regis Museum, and supports several charities.
 Tracy and her husband have had a long association with Dorset, and divide their time between London and a cottage in the Piddle Valley.

 David is a Trustee of Weldmar Hospicecare, Chair of Governors at a local First School, a pension scheme Trustee and a mentor to three local businesses as part of Dorset Business Mentors.

 David was a Director of Hall & Woodhouse until his retirement in 2018 where he was responsible for all aspects of the beer business including building the brewery in Blandford.
 David’s career background is in Marketing.
 He has lived in Dorset for over 23 years.